Snoring, Grinding, and Depression: Do Your Teeth Tell A Tale of Holiday Woe?

 We know the holidays can be extremely difficult for some people.
 In fact, 64% of Americans who already suffer from depression, experience increased stress and symptoms during the holidays.
 If you are experiencing grief or depression and are tempted to harm yourself, please get help immediately by calling the Suicide Hotline at 1-800-273-8255 (help is available 24 hours a day).

 Need relief for your teeth and mouth?
 Perfect Teeth is here to help you this holiday season with routine, emergency or restorative dental care.
-Call 844-717-9588 today to schedule for a healthier you!
+Schedule your appointment today for a healthier you!